Joseph D. McBride

 Joseph Daniel McBride (born June 30, 1978) is an American criminal defense and civil litigator, media personality, and international consultant.
 He founded The McBride Law Firm in 2019 and is widely known for his representation of Andrew Tate and those charged during the January 6 United States Capitol attack, including Richard Barnett.

-Raised in Brooklyn, McBride graduated from law school in 2014 and spent several years in Manhattan representing defendants as a legal aid attorney.
+Raised in Mastic, New York, McBride graduated from William Floyd High School in 1997, then law school in 2014 and spent several years in Manhattan representing defendants as a legal aid attorney.
 Following the January 6 Capitol attack, he represented a number of those involved in the event, and appeared on behalf of U.S. House Select Committee witnesses.

 He has worked as an attorney and counselor at his New York City law firm since 2019.

 Early life and education

 McBride was educated at the John Jay College of Criminal Justice where he graduated with a political science and history degree in 2011.
 He graduated from the Benjamin N. Cardozo School of Law at Yeshiva University with a J.D. in 2014.

 According to McBride, he was inspired to become a lawyer after his adopted brother, Anthony, was pressured into pleading guilty or facing 10 years imprisonment for a crime he claims his brother did not commit.